yabetse-geb/61040-Assignment3/README.md

 - Use `npm start` (compiled version) instead of `npm run dev`
 - The compiled version works perfectly and is recommended

-## Learning Objectives

-This demo teaches:
-- **Modular Programming**: How to organize code into focused, reusable modules
-- **TypeScript Development**: Type safety, interfaces, and modern JavaScript features
-- **API Integration**: How to connect to external AI services
-- **JSON Processing**: Reading and writing structured data with type checking
-- **Error Handling**: Graceful failure management with proper typing
-- **Prompt Engineering**: How to ask AI for specific output formats
-- **Node.js Basics**: File system operations, async programming

 ## Next Steps

 Try modifying the code to: